-Blake Works provides communication consulting services including executive communication and leadership coaching, presentation training, media coaching, video production, and group facilitation and moderating.
+Blake Works provides communication consulting services including executive communication and leadership coaching, presentation training, media coaching, and group facilitation and moderating.
 Jeanne speaks nationally in corporate and community settings.

 Clients include 3M, BNY Mellon, Department of Defense, U.S. Centers for Disease Control and Prevention, Roche, Partners HealthCare and MetLife.